nismod/git-novice/_includes/slides/09-conflict.md

 ---

-## Summary

-- Conflicts occur when two or more people change the same file(s) at the same time.
-- The version control system does not allow people to overwrite each other's changes blindly, but highlights conflicts so that they can be resolved.

----

 ## Exercise: Solving Conflicts that You Create

 Clone the repository created by your instructor.

 Add a new file to it,
 and modify an existing file (your instructor will tell you which one).

-When asked by your instructor, pull her changes from the repository to create a conflict, then resolve it.
+When asked by your instructor, pull their changes from the repository to create a conflict, then resolve it.

 ---